nkhil/portfolio/content/projects/02_stts/index.md

 ## Web scraping 101

 I am by no means an expert at web scraping, someone at work (thanks Josh!) suggested [Cheerio](https://github.com/cheeriojs/cheerio) as the package of choice.

-I'm looping over an array of status codes
+I start off with an array of all existing status codes, than loop over every single one of them to perform an operation.

 For eg: